 #3.
 Is it necessary that your translated content goes live simultaneously with the source content?

 #4.
-Who manages creation and publication of your source content?
+Who manages the creation and publication of your source content?
 And who manages its translations?

 Google Translate Plugin